-TopicsAutumn Bethanne Strasser Books Christmas Clarissa Yip Debora Dennis ebooks Entangled Publishing Fall Favorite Things Firsts Food goals Historical Fiction Historical Romance History Holidays Julie Jarnagin Landra Graf life Lori Sizemore Lynn Crain Marin McGinnis Molly McLain Movies New release Nina Croft plotting rejection resolutions Robin Bielman Romance romance author School Seasons Settings Summer summer vacation Sutton Fox Tina Vaughn Travel Victorian era Weddings winter writing
+TopicsAutumn Bethanne Strasser Books Christmas Clarissa Yip Debora Dennis ebooks Entangled Publishing Fall Favorite Things Firsts Food Historical Fiction Historical Romance History Holidays Julie Jarnagin Landra Graf life Lori Sizemore Lynn Crain Marin McGinnis Molly McLain Movies New release Nina Croft plotting rejection resolutions Robin Bielman Romance romance author School Seasons Settings Summer summer vacation Sutton Fox Tina Vaughn Travel Victorian era Weddings We recommend winter writing

 There are two types of people during Christmas, excluding those who don’t celebrate Christmas.
 Which is totally cool, they just aren’t part of this dataset.

 - The happy, warm-fuzzy Christmas people we’ll call Elves.
 Elves have their tree up before Thanksgiving, all their shopping is done, and their gifts are already wrapped with perfect, real ribbons and handmade bows.

 - The so-it-begins people we’ll call Grinches.
 Grinches put their tree up when (if) they think of it.
 They see the Christmas decor go up in the stores in September and think, “Seriously?”
 They practice the giving of gift cards because they can’t choose a gift.